"A man can succeed at almost anything for which he has unlimited enthusiasm." -Charles Schwab

 From mastering a new language as an exchange student to building and designing my own blogs from scratch, I learn by doing.
 Enthusiasm, creativity, an appetite for discovery, and a willingness to tinker with things until I get them right are the traits that will help me succeed in any calling.

-Wild and Wonderful Facts About Me
+A Few Facts About Me

 I have lived in five countries - the United States, Germany, Italy, India, and Turkey.

 I have a working knowledge of five foreign languages - German (Certified Translator), Italian, French, Hindi, and Turkish.